Getting Started

 I'm going to add Taylor as a collaborator.
 This will give Taylor permissions to see my deployment, use the workbench, and make a pull request.

 Navigate out of the workbench and back to the deployment page by clicking the name of your deployment.
-In this case getting-started in the breadcrumbs at the top of the workbench page.
-Click the "Settings" tab.
+In this case getting-started

 Click the "Add Collaborator" button, find the user you are looking for and select the permissions level you want to give him or her.
-In this case, I made Taylor an admin.
+In this case, I made Taylor an admin

 Finish up by clicking the "Add Collaborator" button.